kth-gt/cb2442/lab/b3/readme.md

 **Q9** How could finding related toxins help us to improve the treatment of our patients?

-We will use PSI-BLAST to look for distant relatives of your toxin in as many different species as possible.
+We will use PSI-BLAST (a type of protein blast) to look for distant relatives of your toxin in as many different species as possible.
 Run the first iteration of your PSI-BLAST search with a maximum of 50 target sequences against the nr database for the first gene of the toxin.
 Exclude the organism the toxin originates from and *Escherichia coli* from the BLAST search, this will help to get a more diverse set of related toxins in different organisms.

 **Q10** What is the best match and what is its E-value?